 All sessions run Sunday morning through Thursday afternoon.
 Those wishing to attend multiple sessions can attend a Bridge session from Thursday – Sunday (cost $525).
 Camp Office Phone (all year): 800-326-9219

 Learn more here: www.berkshiresocceracademy.com

-Email us: If there's a soccer camp you don't see listed here, please send it to us and we'll add it.
-Our email: info @ soccertraininginfo.com (remove spaces when sending us an email)
+Email us: If there’s a soccer camp you don’t see listed here, please send it to us and we’ll add it.
+Our email: soccertraininginfo @ gmail.com (remove the spaces to email us)

 If you’re looking for a soccer camp for yourself, select one that fits your ability level but also challenges you to improve your game.
 Think ahead, and if you’re in high school, choose a camp at a college you might be interested in attending.
 It’s a great way to get an early look from a college soccer coach.
 Above all, find a camp that works for you.
 Is it an all day soccer camp, an overnight camp or is it a half day camp near where you live?
 Take all these factors into consideration before deciding on what soccer camp you want to attend.